fuunnx/tpl-dot-ts/lib/README.md

 *   **Templates:** Directories or `.tpl.ts` files that define the project structure. `.tpl.ts` files are executed to generate dynamic content.
 *   **Contexts:** Provide type-safe data to templates, enabling reusability across different environments.
 *   **Materialization & Printers:** Transforms the template description into actual files and content, using printers to format the output for different file types (e.g., JSON, YAML).
+You can customize the printers used by providing a `PrinterContext` to a Subtree.

 ## Installation